Brewing Up with Billy Bragg

+Brewing Up with Billy Bragg reached number 16 on the UK Albums Chart.

+Composition

-While his debut album Life's a Riot with Spy vs Spy (1983) was performed by Bragg accompanied only by his guitar, Brewing Up with Billy Bragg began to use subtle overdubs, such as backing vocals on "Love Gets Dangerous", trumpet on "The Saturday Boy" and organ on "A Lover Sings".
+While Bragg's debut album Life's a Riot with Spy vs Spy (1983) was performed by Bragg accompanied only by his guitar, Brewing Up with Billy Bragg began to use subtle overdubs, such as backing vocals on "Love Gets Dangerous", trumpet on "The Saturday Boy", and organ on "A Lover Sings".
+In addition to Bragg on guitar, the album features musical contributions by Kenny Craddock on organ and Dave Woodhead on trumpet.

 The album also continued Bragg's legacy of political songs.
 "It Says Here" is a bitingly satirical attack on the British tabloid press and "Island of No Return" is a concise anti-war anthem.

-The album reached number 16 on the UK albums chart.